xars7/the-777-playground/README.md

 Updater - this is a bash script used to update and upgrade your linux without having to type in the command

+Dog_Hasher - quite the opposite of Hashcat.
+Want to learn how to use hashcat but want to do it legally? use this program to make a random hash
+            from the rockyou.txt wordlist.